 One thing that can't be overemphasized enough here is the need for documentation.
-You can make this easier by preparing your pieces of the conversation ahead of time and making a written record of the employee's comments and reactions after the fact.
+You can make this easier by preparing your pieces of the conversation ahead of time and making a written record of the employee's comments after the fact.
+Following any conversation, a written reminder of what was discussed and agreed upon steps toward improvement should be provided to the employee in writing.